os-fpga/Raptor_Tools/Create_Raptor_Artifact/Encryption_method/README.md

 To Encrypt the files

-./Encryption_method <input_file to be encrypted>  <output_file which contains the encrypted data>
+./Encryption_method <input_file to be encrypted>  <output_file which contains the encrypted data> <public_key>

-In case if you wants to test the file.
+If you want to build the file just do make.

-./Decryption_method <input_file to be decrepted>  <output_file which contains the decrypted data>
+## OUTPUTS

+The output will be an encrypted file mentioned above and a vpr_e.bin file.
+If the password is changed replace the vpr_e.bin in the Raptor

 ## Requirements

-The initial need is to encrypt the architecture files and to add support of encrypted architecture files the extension used for them is ".exml" please use this extension.
+The initial need is to encrypt the architecture files and to add support of encrypted architecture files the extension used for them is ".xmle" please use this extension.

 **Note**

-The reason of providing two seperate methods is to ease your work as if both are in one executeable you will have to select every time what you will have to do.
-If you need to change anything I have also provided the source code src directory kindly build it with the following command g++ aes.cpp -o result -lcrypto